-The symptoms that most of us feel occasionally, like runny nose, itchy eyes that constantly water, and constant sneezing, are often indicative of an allergic reaction to something.
-When they hit, the person suffering from them is often desperate for some kind of relief.
-Luckily there is an entire class of medicines that can help treat allergies by blocking the histamines that cause them.
+The symptoms that most of us occasionally feel, like runny nose, itchy eyes that constantly water, and constant sneezing, often indicate an allergic reaction to something.
+When they hit, the person suffering from them is often desperate for some relief.
+Luckily, an entire class of medicines can help treat allergies by blocking the histamines that cause them.

-These antihistamines are common, over-the-counter drugs that can be used to help mitigate seasonal allergies or symptoms of other minor allergic reactions.
+These antihistamines are common, over-the-counter drugs that can help mitigate seasonal allergies or symptoms of other minor allergic reactions.
 They change how histamine interacts with the body and can be essential for individuals with extreme seasonal allergies.

-These risks can be significant on their own, even when Benadryl is taken as directed.
-But when Benadryl is combined with alcohol it can not only create additional issues but also makes some of the potential risks of alcohol more serious.
+These risks can be significant, even when Benadryl is taken as directed.
+But when Benadryl is combined with alcohol, it can create additional issues and makes some of the potential risks of alcohol more serious.

 Benadryl, or diphenhydramine, is considered a first-generation antihistamine.
 When taken as directed when the symptoms and allergies require it, it helps suppress the body’s response to the allergens.
 This reduces or stops watering and itching eyes, scratchy throat, sneezing, and runny nose.

 In the case of an allergic reaction via skin contact that results in hives, it can be used to treat the hives.
-It is also available in a variety of dosages and forms, including tablets, liquids, chewables, and liquid-filled capsules.
+It is also available in various dosages and forms, including tablets, liquids, chewables, and liquid-filled capsules.

 But whether it is used to treat these symptoms or taken recreationally, Benadryl can have some serious side effects.
 The most common side effects include drying of the mouth, throat, and nose, headaches, and drowsiness.

 The less common side effects include loss of appetite, nausea, vomiting, dizziness, muscle weakness, congestion in the chest, increased nervousness, and hyperactivity observed particularly in younger subjects.
-In rare circumstances, these can be accompanied by pain or difficulty urinating, and sudden vision problems.
+In rare circumstances, these can be accompanied by pain, difficulty urinating, and sudden vision problems.

 Alcohol is a known and powerful depressant of the central nervous system.
-It causes a number of side effects in those who use it, both over the short term and long term.
-Alcohol use can result in a significant drop in blood pressure as well as heart rate.
-It causes the central nervous system activity to slow to a crawl, just as it does with the user’s metabolism.
+It causes many side effects in those who use it, both short- and long-term.
+Alcohol use can result in a significant drop in blood pressure and heart rate.
+This is because it causes the central nervous system activity to slow to a crawl, just as it does with the user’s metabolism.

-When it is consumed in smaller amounts, like those needed to maintain functionality throughout the day, it can cause a unique set of side effects.
+When alcohol is consumed in smaller amounts, like those needed to maintain functionality throughout the day, can cause a unique set of side effects.
 These effects can include irritability and aggression, elevated heart rate, boosted energy, and a heightened sense of self-confidence.

-Alcohol also facilitates the release of dopamine, which is one of the neurochemicals our bodies produce that helps us feel pleasure.
-This dopamine is released with the very first drink, and even though people may feel a stimulant effect at first, it doesn’t last long.
+Alcohol also facilitates the release of dopamine, one of the neurochemicals our bodies produce that helps us feel pleasure.
+This dopamine is released with the first drink, and even though people may feel a stimulant effect at first, it doesn’t last long.

 Eventually, dopamine burnout leads to depression, emotional instability, feelings of hopelessness, restlessness, and general malaise.
 More dangerous side effects of alcohol include significant sedation, drowsiness, potentially dangerously lowered inhibitions, disorientation, tremors, loss of muscular coordination, and a very low heart rate.